-BCS members are encouraged to form new Member Groups where there is proof of unmet demand and no conflict with existing Member Groups, e.g. geographic or subject matter overlap.
+Institute members are encouraged to form new Member Groups where there is proofof unmet demand and no conflict with existing Member Groups, e.g. geographic or subject matter overlap.

-Proposals for new member groups are dealt with by the Programme, Practice & Policy Committee (PPP), with the administration of the process being undertaken by the Member Groups Team in BCS Swindon.
-Other volunteer members, with subject expertise, may be co-opted where needed.

-The process consists of four stages: stage one requires an initial proposal that outlines the case for the formation of the new group; stage two consists of a meeting of all interested parties to discuss the proposal and test the interest in the proposed group; stage three requires an expansion of the initial proposal to include operational details and stage four is approval by finance committee.
-The full process is available on the volunteer portal at http://www.volunteer.bcs.org/Rules Proposing a Group

-This process for starting a new member group is owned by PPP and all enquiries regarding this process should be come to groups@bcs.uk in the first instance.
+Proposals for new member groups are dealt with by the Policy Committee, with the administration of the process being undertaken by the Member Groups Team in BCSHQ.
+The process consists of four stages: stage one requires an initial proposal that outlines the case for the formation of the new group; stage two consists of a meetingof all interested parties to discuss the proposal and test the interest in the proposed group; stage three requires an expansion of the initial proposal to include operational details and stage four is approval by finance committee.
+The full process is available on the volunteer portal at http://volunteer.bcs.org/Proposing\a\new\member\group This process for starting a new member group is owned by MBPC and all enquiries regarding this process should be routed to the Chair of MBPC (chair.mbpolicy@bcs.org).